 - 1 teaspoon baking powder

-- Maple Cream Cheese Frosting (see recipe below!)
+- Maple Cream Cheese Frosting (recipe link in header)

 Instructions